RomanKue/docs-example/docs/Terms-of-Service.md

 Furthermore, Common Vulnerabilities and Exposures (CVEs) found in the app by automatic security scanning solutions provided by the UNITY platform must be fixed by the app developers.

+## App Architecture

+UNITY apps are required to be built in a cloud native way.
+This means, deployable must be stateless and re-deployable at any time.

+Here are some aspects to keep in mind:

+* Data on the filesystem is lost after each container restart or deployment and may be used as temporary storage only.
+* A container may be restarted automatically at any time (e.g. to move it to another virtual machine).
+  This is especially important when designing batch processing.
+* Traffic is load balanced between replicas of the deployment.

+## Databases

+Databases of type PostgreSQL are experimental and may be used for prototyping only.

+* PostgreSQL databases must not be used in production.
+* PostgreSQL databases are not backed up
+* PostgreSQL databases cannot be restored